The importance of breastfeeding

 Breastfeeding can save the family a substantial amount of money compared to formula feeding.

-Why breastfeeding is important for your baby
+Why being breastfed is important for your baby

 - Breastfed babies have fewer and less severe upper and lower respiratory tract infections; they are less likely to need hospitalisation.